 Hadoop Distributed File System (HDFS)

 Hadoop is an open-source framework designed for distributed storage and processing of large datasets across clusters of computers.
 It was originally developed by Doug Cutting and Mike Cafarella in 2005, and it is now maintained by the Apache Software Foundation.
-Hadoop has become a cornerstone technology in the field of big data and is widely used by organizations to handle and analyze massive volumes of data efficiently.
+Hadoop has become a cornerstone technology in big data and is widely used by organizations to handle and analyze massive volumes of data efficiently.

 Here are the key components and concepts associated with Hadoop: